Recruitment and Teambuilding with Heleen van Elburg

 If you are a very practical thinker, you like to ask: what are we going to do with this?
 How can we use this?
 And if you work or live with someone who is more of theoretical thinker, they like to ask: what is the essence?
 Now watch out!
 You might be tempted to appreciate them for their different thinking style.
 Don’t!
 Instead, call them ‘cerebral’ or ‘vague’ or ‘pedantic’.
 Finding derogative words for their thinking style works great as a relationship destroyer!

-Guiding Principle: People with other Meta Programs are dumb, ugly and [fill in negative qualification here].
+Guiding Principle: People with other Thinking Styles are dumb, ugly and [fill in negative qualification here].

 5. Try to motivate people without understanding them